pivotal/docs-tap/service-bindings/about.hbs.md

 ## How to use Service Bindings

-Service Bindings is open source and very amourophus in how it works.
-For these reasons there is no quick explination on how to use Service Binding.
-However there are many resouces that are available to assist in the understanding of the many ways that Service Bindings can be used.
-See [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec) to understand the specifications that Service Bindings uses for Kubernetes and a comunity section to understand it's use.
-For a full indebth dive of Service Binder see [Servicebindings.io](https://servicebinding.io/) which is the offical open source page for Service Bindings that have the most detailed up to date information about how to use Service Bindings and any upcoming new features.
+Service Bindings is open source and very amorphous in how it works.
+For these reasons there is no quick explanation on how to use Service Binding.
+However there are many resources that are available to assist in the understanding of the many ways that Service Bindings can be used.
+See [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec) to understand the specifications that Service Bindings uses for Kubernetes and a community section to understand it's use.
+For a full in-depth dive of Service Binder see [Servicebindings.io](https://servicebinding.io/) which is the official open source page for Service Bindings that have the most detailed up to date information about how to use Service Bindings and any upcoming new features.